AlexKhoroshko/image_processor/README.md

 # Image Processor

-This project provides a simple image processing service that can be used to resize, crop, and apply various filters to images.
+This project provides a simple image processing service for recognizing text from images

 ## Requirements